NateEag/Actions/readme.rst

 David Allen.

-The point is to make your commitments explicit by tracking the actions that will fulfill them, rather than leaving them implicit and floating vaguely through your head.
+The point is to make your commitments explicit by tracking the actions that will fulfill them, rather than trying to remember them all.

 For those of us who are not natural reductionists or have sloppy memories, this could be helpful.